-Richard Weisberg will teach Legal Systems in Hitler’s Europe and their Aftermath in US Federal Courts at UCLA School of Law.
+Richard Weisberg teaches Legal Systems in Hitler’s Europe and their Aftermath in US Federal Courts at UCLA School of Law.
 He is the Walter Floersheimer Professor of Constitutional Law at Benjamin Cardozo School of Law, Yeshiva University.
 His areas of expertise include constitutional law, Torts, Legal Systems during the European Holocaust, and Law and Literature.

 Weisberg has litigated in US Federal Courts on behalf of Holocaust victims seeking restitution from various European governments and private entities.
 In recognition of his work for the human rights of Vichy France's victims, President Nicholas Sarkozy of France awarded Weisberg the Legion of Honor in 2008.